EMC China Lab

 General electronic products and home appliances usually undergo CE certification for these three directives.
 Products without wireless functions follow the LVD or EMC directives, while products with wireless functions additionally require the RED directive.

 The LVD directive primarily focuses on product safety, ensuring that the product does not pose any harm to users or the environment during normal or intended use.
-This directive mandates that products comply with a series of safety standards, covering aspects such as rated voltage range, insulation performance, electric shock prevention, and electrical thermal protection.
+This directive mandates that products comply with a series of safety standards, covering aspects such as rated voltage range, insULation performance, electric shock prevention, and electrical thermal protection.

 EMC Directive: